codenothing/Nlint/doc/Options.md

 _special
 --------

-The "_special" options is an object of options with special argument value handling.
+The "_special" option is an object of options with special argument value handling.
 An example would be the buffer-wait handler that forces integer values:

 	'buffer-wait': function( value ) {